farouk-allani/eaglefi-docs-2/docs/token-creation.md

 Whether you're launching a new project on Massa, building a community token, or exploring blockchain possibilities, this tool eliminates the complexities of token creation, making it as simple as a few clicks.
 Our tool ensures:

-- **Accessibility**: No coding skills required - create tokens through our intuitive interface
+- **Accessibility**: No coding skills required, create tokens through our intuitive interface
 - **Customization**: Define your token properties including name, symbol, supply, and advanced features
 - **Security**: Protected mint authority and immutable core parameters for your peace of mind